 Making over your garden is one job that you will thank yourself for come summer time.
-There’s nothing quite like some al fresco living of an evening after work or on a sunny weekend and a beautiful garden space makes the prospect even more tempting.
+There’s nothing quite like some al fresco living of an evening after work or on a sunny weekend with some luxury garden furniture to make the prospect even more tempting.
 Prepare for an influx of outdoor space ideas from our favourite designers, from London townhouse terraces to island paradises.
 Read our Outdoor Furniture Buying Guide for more useful advice and tips.

 1. Tranquil Garden Nook

 This effortlessly serene seating arrangement showcases the impact an outdoor space can have when it’s wonderfully well-designed.
 Laura Hammett uses a perfectly livable tonal palette of ivories, creams and dove greys alongside pretty decor, proving that it’s not just an option to decorate your outdoors with vases, baskets and throws like their indoor counterparts – it’s a necessity.
 Shop the collection which it inspired here.

 A unique feature for a city home (especially in the famed Eaton Square), a London courtyard calls to be seriously taken advantage of.
 To make this home’s outdoor area something special, Finchatton landscaped the space to create a lush, multilayered environment and then decorated with a modern ash grey flooring and contemporary garden furniture.
 A contemporary secret garden at its finest.

 3. Monochrome Moment

 Helen Green chose an impossibly fresh al fresco vibe for this city aerie with updated wrought iron seating decorated with brilliant white upholstery, a smartly trimmed hedge for a touch of nature and simply glamorous golden pots.
 Mismatched patterns play on the cushions to soften the formality of the space.